lxc/incus/doc/api-extensions.md

 This introduces a standard key/value `config` option to clustering groups which will allow placing some restrictions or configuration on those groups.

+## `instances_lxcfs_per_instance`

+This introduces a new `instances.lxcfs.per_instance` server configuration key to control whether to run LXCFS per instance instead of globally on the system.